Hickory Nut Falls Hike

 Although the trail is not difficult, there are a couple of moderate climbs and at times the surface is quite rocky.
 Signs along the route explain various points of interest and depict the ecology of the environment through which you are traveling.
 Various plants are introduced and aspects of the geography are discussed, and there are plenty of wildflowers to be found, admired, and photographed (but not picked!) during the growing season.

 One sign depicts a deep erosion gully as a natural factor in the shaping of this mountain.
 In general, it's true that erosion has resulted in nearly all of the topography we see today in the southern Appalachians.
-At the gully in question, however, it appears that when the old road was cut, it greatly exacerbated the rate of erosion on its uphill side, making it a somewhat man-made phenomenon.
-Nevertheless, this is an interesting spot with the deep, rocky ravine reaching up to the base of the sheer rock cliffs looming above you.
+At the gully in question, however, it appears that when the old road which now forms this trail was cut in, it greatly exacerbated the rate of erosion on the uphill side, making this particular gully a somewhat man-made phenomenon.
+Nevertheless, this is an interesting spot with the deep, rocky ravine reaching right up to the base of the sheer rock cliffs looming above you.

 You can see plenty more evidence of how erosion factors into the creation of the surrounding topography.
-During a heavy rainstorm several years back, a major section of the trail slid away and a huge, beefy bridge was built to replace it.
-This bridge is sturdy and wide and can easily carry a loaded pickup truck.
-After the bridge, you'll round a small ridge, where you'll be near the base of the falls and begin to hear them.
+During a heavy rainstorm some years back, a major section of the trail slid away and a huge, beefy bridge was built to replace it.
+The bridge is sturdy and wide and can easily carry a loaded pickup truck.
+Just beyond the bridge, you'll round a small ridge, where you'll be near the base of the falls and begin to hear them.